yxrose/Simple-1.8.1/README.txt

 6. In simple_variables.sh, assign a trait name that correspond to your renamed fastq file.
 For this instance, it's "FT". trait=FT.

 7. In the same file, simple_variables.sh choose the path to your Java1.8 executable in line 6.
-Since some computers and servers have more than one Java running, Java1.8 might not be the default version.
-On my server it is /usr/bin/java.
+Note:This should be a absolute pathway start from root.

 8. If the mutation you are mapping is dominant, change the mutation from recessive to dominant in the simple_variables.sh file.